Patients & Visitors

 |Headphones (Koss KPH7w)||$9.50|

-Patients must provide a credit card number or a $40.00 cash deposit and sign the Patient’s acceptance of fee statement for television and earphones sheet to have access to the television service.
+Patients must provide a credit card number and sign the Patient’s acceptance of fee statement for television and earphones sheet to have access to the television service.

 For patients hospitalized for consecutive long periods of time, the following TV rental fees will apply: